Ni-mie/schoolfynder/README.md

 # propzing_assignment

-Schoolfynder is an an application for students all over the world to search any university either by name or by country and be directed to that school's webpage.
+Schoolfynder is an application for students all over the world to search any university either by name or by country and be directed to that school's webpage.
 Using Firebase, Cloud firestore and Provider for the authentication of the application .
 Also I made use of an API for getting all the universities❤️☺️.

 API uri- 'http://universities.hipolabs.com/search'